ptbc/ptbcd/docs/Decentralized BT Protocol Improvements.md

     3. Reward the contributors so that newcomers are strongly motivated to contribute more.
     4. Certain resources can be obtained via transactions.

-###Basic Terminology###
+### Basic Terminology

 **Infohash：** 20 bytes，the SHA1 Hash over the part of a torrent file that includes: 1.
 ITEM：length (size) and path (path with filename) 2.
 Name: The name to search for.
 3. Piece length: The length (size) of a single piece.
 4. Pieces: SHA1 Hash of every piece of this torrent.
 5. Private: flag for restricted access.

-**Transaction hash：** 32 bytes, a unique Ethereum transaction, tx for short hereafter.
+**Transaction hash：** 32 bytes, a unique transaction hash, tx for short hereafter.

-**Address：** 20 bytes, same to the unique Ethereum address, represents an account, and employs the Elliptic Curve Digital Signature Algorithm (ECDSA) to generate paired public and private keys that use the secp256k1 curve.
+**Address：** 20 bytes, same to the unique address, represents an account, and employs the Elliptic Curve Digital Signature Algorithm (ECDSA) to generate paired public and private keys that use the secp256k1 curve.
 The process to create the address: 1.
 Generate a random private key; 2.
 Derive the public key from the private key; 3.
 Derive the address from the public key.

-###Basic How-Tos###
+### Basic How-Tos

 1. Acquire Seed Resources
 	- Method 1: Search for and download resources from the blockchains via any node;